 Experience in consulting will shape the rest of your career

-First, they might not know what they want to do yet, so experiencing a broad number of industries in a short space of time as a consultant is a great way to find out what you like and don’t like doing, and what interests you most.
+First, they might not know what they want to do yet, so experiencing a broad number of industries in a short time as a consultant is a great way to find out what you like and don’t like doing and what interests you most.

-Second, consulting is the perfect accelerator to almost any career.
-You learn a tonne (more on that in a moment!) and by gaining the ‘resume stamp’ from McKinsey, BCG or Bain, you’re considered to be a top talent and a number of high profile exit opportunities open to you as a result.
+Second, consulting is the perfect accelerator for almost any career.
+You learn a tonne (more on that in a moment!), and by gaining the ‘resume stamp’ from McKinsey, BCG, or Bain, you’re considered a top talent, and a number of high-profile exit opportunities open to you as a result.

-Third, working in top tier consulting for a few years is a great re-orientation or pivot for most careers.
-For example, for people who want to go into industry after graduating from a PhD, consulting can be a little like doing an MBA while getting paid and it’s a strong stepping stone into a broad range of business careers afterwards.
+Third, working in top-tier consulting for a few years is a great re-orientation or pivot for most careers.
+For example, for people who want to go into industry after graduating with a Ph.D., consulting can be a little like doing an MBA while getting paid, and it’s a strong stepping stone into a broad range of business careers afterward.